Remote DevOps Engineer

 How do you design Python script that automatically resolve common failure in the AWS EC2 instances.
 Now if I need to design a Python script then I need to use one of the AWS service that is the Lambda.
 Now in the Lambda I will get an option to use the Python library with the AWS Boto3 and in order to resolve common failure in the AWS EC2 instance like there are n number of scenarios by which EC2 instance can be failed.
 So let's talk about the first scenario where I would say the machine is not coming up because of the user data script.
 Now here what I can do is I can create a Lambda script or rather I would say I can create a Python script.
 Now this Python script what it is going to do is it is going to check whether that EC2 which is creating with the help of the launch template here I am taking example of the launch template why I am taking example for the launch template because I am expecting we already have a predefined AMI which is there in the launch template.
 Now I am creating my machine with the help of the launch template and while creating the machine I need to do some testing.
 Let's suppose I need to do the testing of there is a security tool let's suppose security tool is callis and that is going to be installed on the machine with the help of the user data.
 Now there is some problem with the user data.
 So what I can do is I can write my Python script in such a way where it is going to check whether the output of the user data is successful or not.
 So for that I am going to write a script and if it is successful then it is fine if it is not successful then what I do have the other option either I can send the notification or I can stop the deployment I can do all those things.

-If we need to managing the dependencies in Python, uh, if we are using a Lambda function, so the best way is to go with the layer.
-Um, in AWS Lambda, we have the option for the layer where we can have let's suppose I need to, uh, in my Python code or in my Lambda code, I need to use a tabular tabular.
-It's not something which is already installed on the AWS Lambda machine.
-Now what exactly the AWS Lambda is a serverless.
+If we need to manage dependencies in Python, if we are using a Lambda function, the best way is to go with a layer.
+In AWS Lambda, we have the option for a layer where we can have dependencies that are not already installed on the AWS Lambda machine.
+Now, what exactly the AWS Lambda is, a serverless environment.
 Okay.
-And in the back end, there is a Linux machine which is running.
-And there we have the preinstalled software as well.
-Like, we have the portal 3 already installed.
-We have the paper already installed.
-We have the time already installed.
-Now for all those thing, we we just need to write input porta 3, and it is going to work in my Lambda function.
-But if there is, uh, there is a, uh, I would say, a software which we require, and that is not installed.
-Like, the Tableau is not installed.
+In the backend, there is a Linux machine running, and we have pre-installed software as well.
+We have portal 3 already installed, we have pandas already installed, we have time already installed.
+For all those things, we just need to write the input for portal 3, and it will work in my Lambda function.
+But if there is a software that we require, and that is not installed, like Tableau is not installed.
 So I need to install that thing.
-Now I don't have access to the AWS Linux machine with which running the Lambda.
+Now I don't have access to the AWS Linux machine running the Lambda.
 Correct.
 So what I'm going to do is I only have the console where I can write my script.
-So what I'm going to do is I'm going to create a layer, and that layer, I can include with my lambda function.
-And while creating my lambda function, it is going to work as expected because it is going to pick up the things from the dependencies from the layer.
+So what I'm going to do is I'm going to create a layer, and that layer I can include with my Lambda function.
+And while creating my Lambda function, it will work as expected because it will pick up the dependencies from the layer.